chocoteam/pychoco/paper/paper.md

         model.all_different(var_subgrid).post()
 ```

-We can now solve our Sudoku by calling the solver, and display the solution.
+We can now solve our Sudoku by calling the solver, and then we can display the solution.

 ```python
 solution = model.get_solver().find_solution()